gerold-penz/bun-sqlite-key-value/README.md

 Deletes all items if no parameter was passed.

-`key: string`: Deletes the entry whose key was passed as a string.
+`key: string`: Deletes the item whose key was passed as a string.

-`keys: string[]`: Deletes the entries whose keys were passed in an array.
+`keys: string[]`: Deletes the items whose keys were passed in an array.

 ### Example